 Language and Culture Abroad I 3.0-6.0 SH [GE2L] Elementary language study with native speakers at a French institute.
 May be offered for variable credit from three to six semester hours.
 Offered only on Principia abroads.
 Class Level Restriction: Freshman and Sophomore only.
 FREN 200 French Culture: Cinema 1.0 SH [] Weekly watching and discussion of French/Francophone movies.
 Class taught in English, movies with subtitles, open to all students.
-Intermediate French I [] FREN 204 3.0 SH Develops speaking, reading, and writing skills.
+FREN 204 Intermediate French I [] 3.0 SH Develops speaking, reading, and writing skills.
 Culture and history used as basis for reading and speaking.
 Prerequisite: FREN 105 or placement.
-FREN 205 Intermediate French II 3.0 SH [] Development of fluency and accuracy in oral and written expression, through reading and listening comprehension.
+FREN 205 [] Intermediate French II 3.0 SH Development of fluency and accuracy in oral and written expression, through reading and listening comprehension.
 Prerequisite: FREN 204 or placement.
 Intermediate Writing Review 1.0-3.0 SH [] FREN 210 Allows students to develop their writing skills and to review some aspects of French grammar, through weekly compositions based on written texts or video material.
 May be taken for up to 4 SH in any combination.
 FREN 216 Intermediate Conversation [] 3.0 SH Discussions on issues of French/Francophone civilization and culture, through video watching, conversation and reading, with an emphasis on developing oral comprehension skills.
 Prerequisite: FREN 204.
-3.0 SH FREN 220 Contemporary French Society [] An analysis of contemporary French society focusing on social class/power, gender, immigration/ ethnicity, plus the religious and educational systems.
+FREN 220 3.0 SH Contemporary French Society [] An analysis of contemporary French society focusing on social class/power, gender, immigration/ ethnicity, plus the religious and educational systems.
 Students who complete all assignments in French receive credit towards a French major.
 May be offered on campus as well as on Principia abroads.
 FREN 225 Intermediate Grammar I [] 3.0 SH Exercise in grammar and style.
 This course reinforces the student's foundation in written French at the intermediate level, as a preparation for further studies in French or as a refresher course.
 Prerequisite: FREN 204 and FREN 205, or placement.
-FREN 226 Intermediate Grammar II 1.0-3.0 SH [] Exercises in grammar and style to complement and strengthen the student's foundation in grammar at the intermediate level.
+FREN 226 Intermediate Grammar II 1.0-3.0 SH T 1 Exercises in grammar and style to complement and strengthen the student's foundation in grammar at the intermediate level.
 Prerequisite: FREN 204 and FREN 205 or placement.
 FREN 230 Language and Culture Abroad II 3.0-6.0 SH [] Intermediate language study with native speakers at a French institute.
 May be offered for variable credit from three to six semester hours.
 Offered only on Principia abroads.
 FREN 241 French Pronunciation 1.0 SH [] Introduction to French phonetic theory and practice of pronunciation of modern French.
 Prerequisite: FREN 255 and either FREN 250 or FREN 260.
 FREN 250 French Cultural Studies 3.0 SH [] Develops reading skills and understanding of Francophone literature.
 Prepares students for further study of French literature.

-Develops style and grammatical correctness; intensive work on creative writing with some reading.
+Prerequisite: FREN 205.
+FREN 255 Textual Analysis and Writing 3.0 SH [] Develops style and grammatical correctness; intensive work on creative writing with some reading.
+Includes practice in textual analysis and analytic writing about literary texts.
+Prerequisite: FREN 205, FREN 225, or FREN 226.